santoshdahal2016/Nepali-News-Scrapper/README.md

 Tech Stack :

-1. Scrapping : Scrapy
+1. Scrapping : selenium
 2. Database : Postgres
 3. Background Jobs : Celery
 4. API Framework : DRF (Django)

-Scrapy :
+selenium :

-Scrapy is python based framwork, which is widely used for scraping.
-It allows you to define data structures, write extractions, provide post and pre pipelines to perform actions on the request and response of a web-request.
-It also provides built-in xpath/css selectors to extract the desired data.
-It also gives you control over the speed and rate in which you want to make request to a certain site/domain so you follow the privacy rules.
+The Selenium Python package is a popular tool for automating web browsers.
+It provides a Python interface to interact with web browsers programmatically, allowing you to control and automate browser actions, such as clicking buttons, filling out forms, extracting data, and navigating through web pages.